 with President Paula A. Johnson

-Join us for a live virtual conversation to learn about the journeys, accomplishments, and life lessons the Alumnae Achievement Award recipients experienced after graduating from Wellesley.
+Learn about the journeys, accomplishments, and life lessons the Alumnae Achievement Award recipients experienced at Wellesley and after graduation.

 Adelaide Hines Sanford, M.A. ’50

 Adelaide Hines Sanford, M.A. ’50 is an icon, a living legend in the world of education.
 Sanford, now in her 90s, is a scholar, activist, and one of the nation’s foremost advocates for the education of students of African ancestry.
 Her more than 50-year career in public education—from classroom teacher to vice chancellor of the board of regents in New York state—provided her a unique vantage point from which to view and experience the entire educational landscape.
 Mark Winston Griffith, an education colleague in NYC, says, “Dr. Sanford was more than a public school teacher and administrator.
 She was a revolutionary, disrupter, and iconoclast who, oxymoronically, worked within the system.”
 After retiring from the NYC school system, Sanford was unanimously elected as Member-At-Large of the Board of Regents of the State of New York, where she served in a variety of roles for two decades.
 She is the founder of the Board for the Education of People of African Ancestry, which promotes education reform to support the development of Black children.
 Sanford says it’s essential that Black children know their history.
 “There have been concerted efforts since the very beginning not to teach Black children their history,” she says.
 “Children have the right to know who they are and where they come from.”